rhashimoto/poolqueue/README.md

 has no external dependencies (the test suite and some examples require Boost).

+The key distinction between Promises/A+ and `std::promise` in C++11 is that Promises/A+ provides *non-blocking* synchronization (via chaining function objects) and `std::promise` provides *blocking* synchronization (or polling).
+Both have their uses and one is not a direct replacement for the other.

 PoolQueue is developed by Shoestring Research, LLC and is available under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).